Logic Model Checking, Caltech 2013, Winter Term

 Lectures

-- Install Spin version 6.2.4 on your system.
+- Install the most recent version of Spin on your system (6.4.9).

-Download the full source
+Download the full source distribution,

-distribution, compile it (you must have gcc or equivalent on you system) and
+compile it (requires gcc or equivalent) and

-the test-cases from the Spin/Test directory.
+the test-cases from the Spin/Test directory to make sure.

 tcl/tk and graphiz/dot installed on your system).